jinlab-washu/Jin-lab.manual/downstream_variant_analysis/plot_reads.md

     `bsub -Is -G compute-jin810 -q general-interactive -M 8GB -R "select[mem>8GB] rusage[mem=8GB]" -a 'docker(sam16711/plot_reads:v1)' /bin/bash`

     Ruddle:
-    `tmux new -s plotReads`
+    `tmux new -s plotReads` : opens a new tmux window to run plotReads in the background

-    Once in your new window run: `srun --pty -t 4:00:00 --mem=8G -p interactive bash` (Time limits can be modified based on needs)
+    Once in your new window run: `srun --pty --mem=8G -p interactive bash`

     Wait for the node to start.
 Then run the follwing line:

-    ``cat samples.txt | while read sample; do cat pos.txt | while read chr pos; do plotReads $chr:$pos $sample;done; done`
+        cat samples.txt | while read sample; do cat pos.txt | while read chr pos; do plotReads $chr:$pos $sample;done; done

 4. Create image plots at every position in pos.txt for every sample in samples.txt (Good for checking false positives based on sequence context).

     `cat samples.txt | while read sample; do cat pos.txt | while read chr pos; do plotReads $chr:$pos $sample;done; done`